csamarchi/Homework/9-11-homework/github-lab-answers.md

 #Why might you want to reset your files back to a previous commit?
 because you forgot to add something or didn't want to commit just yet

+#What command do you use to create a branch?
+git checkout -b [name_of_your_new_branch]

+#What command do you use to use a different branch?
+git checkout [name_of_your_new_branch]

+#Why would you want to use a branch other than the default master?
+we treat the master as our production and therefore need to create a single branch for development, or pre-production